 Learn how to make a pom-pom trim for your cushion covers by watching this YouTube video:

-Homemade presents are always greatly appreciated, as they are more personal and someone’s love, time and effort has gone into the creation process.
+Homemade gifts are always greatly appreciated, as they are more personal and someone’s love, time and effort have gone into the creation process.

 If you’ve got some spare time and have some friends or relatives’ birthdays coming up, then why not make them something special and different that you can’t purchase quickly and easily online.
 You’ll be sure to put a big smile on their face!

 All of Kitenge’s African print clothing and accessories are handmade by our talented team of tailors in Tanzania, East Africa.
 Our customers like that each item has been individually handcrafted with love by our expert tailors in their own workshops.

 For example, our custom made shirts go a long way, as our customers could be the only people in the world wearing such a garment that they’ve been able to design online themselves.